|Grosse Ile Township Schools|

 Furthermore, in accordance with state law, the Board hereby designates the Superintendent as the District contact person who shall receive information from law enforcement officials, prosecutors and the court officials.
 The District contact person shall notify the principal of the school of attendance of a student about whom information is received from law enforcement officials, prosecutors, or court officials within twenty-four (24) hours of the receipt of that information.
 The principal shall, in turn, notify the building staff members who s/he determines have a need to know the information that has been received within twenty-four (24) hours of receipt of that information.

-The District contact person shall notify the appropriate law enforcement officials when an adult or a student commits any offense listed as a reportable incident in theSchool Safety Information Policy Agreement.
-Reporting such information is subject to Section 444 of subpart 4 of part C of the General Education Provisions Act, Title IV of Public Law 90-247, 20 U.S.C.
-1232g., commonly referred to as the Family Educational Rights and Privacy Act of 1974.
+The District contact person shall notify the appropriate law enforcement officials when an adult or a student commits any offense listed as a reportable incident in theSchool Safety Information Policy Agreement and shall report all information that is required to be reported to State or local law enforcement agencies and prosecutors.
+Reporting such information is subject to 20 U.S.C.
+1232g, commonly referred to as the Family Educational Rights and Privacy Act of 1974.

 If a student is involved in an incident that is reported to law enforcement officials pursuant to the DistrictísSchool Safety Information Policy Agreement, then, upon request by school officials, the studentís parent or legal guardian shall execute any waivers or consents necessary to allow school officials access to school, court, or other pertinent records of the student concerning the incident and action taken as a result of the incident.